XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 	}
 ```

-The do while loop will execute the statements at least once, then after that as long as the condition is true.
+The do-while loop will execute the statements at least once, then after that as long as the condition is true.
 ```

 	do {